HanShaoll/PQD-1D-model/README.md

 1. A simulated Power Quality Disturbance (PQD) database

-2. 1D multi-label classification code implementations using ResNet, MobileNet, and DenseNet in Keras
+2. 1D multi-label classification code implementations using ResNet, MobileNet, and DenseNet in Keras, with pretrained model files provided for reproducibility.

-3. Pretrained model files for reproducibility
+📌 Latest update: June 25, 2025

-📌 Latest update: June 6, 2025
+Our proposed PyTorch-based disturbance classification model will be also included once our submission is accepted by Applied Energy.

 _________________________________________________________________________________________________________________________
 📖 Citation